firstbanco/require_all/README.md

 Files are required in alphabetical order and if there are files in nested directories, they are required depth-first.
-If a `NameError` caused by a reference to an uninitialised constant is encountered during the requiring process, then a `RequireAll::RequireError` will be thrown, indicating the file that needs the dependency adding to.
+If a `NameError` caused by a reference to an uninitialised constant is encountered during the requiring process, then a `RequireAll::LoadError` will be thrown, indicating the file that needs the dependency adding to.

 ## autoload_all